 Dietary and Herbal Supplements

-- Contains one or more dietary ingredients (including vitamins, minerals, herbs or other botanicals, amino acids, and certain other substances) or their constituents
+- Have one or more dietary ingredients, including vitamins, minerals, herbs or other botanicals, amino acids, enzymes, tissues from organs or glands, or extracts of these

 Herbal supplements—sometimes called botanicals—are a type of dietary supplement containing one or more herbs.

 The amount of scientific evidence on dietary supplements varies widely—there is a lot of information on some and very little on others.
 If you’re considering using a dietary supplement, it’s important to keep the following in mind:

 - Supplements you buy from stores or online may differ in important ways from products tested in research studies.